2xlink/tools/index.md

 - [Where's the jump](https://wheresthejump.com/) - Tells you exactly when jump scares happen in horror movies.
 - [RunPee](https://runpee.com/) - Best times to take bathroom breaks during a movie.
-- [Does the dog die?](https://www.doesthedogdie.com/) - Trigger warnings for movies, TV, books, video games and more!
+- [Does the dog die?](https://www.doesthedogdie.com/) - Trigger warnings for movies, TV, books, video games and more.
 - [tii.me](https://tiii.me/) - Find out how long it will take to watch an entire TV series.

 ### VoD & Streams